-Extension works with many regional tourism organizations including Ohio's Appalachian Country, Lake Erie Coastal Ohio (LECO) Trail, and others.
-Extension educators have serve on the governing boards of these organizations, helping to develop policy, promote educational opportunities and facilitate strategic planning processes.
-Extension has helped these organizations gain the knowledge and skills to better address the growing economic needs within tourism for the communities they serve.
-Extension educators serve in leadership capacities for various state and national tourism organizations and committees, e.g. President of the Ohio Travel Association.
+Extension currently works closely with many tourism organizations including Ohio's Appalachian Country and others.
+Extension Specialists and Educators have served on the governing boards and advisory committees of these organizations, helping to develop policy, promote educational opportunities and facilitate strategic planning processes.
+This coordinated effort has helped these organizations gain the knowledge and skills to better address the growing economic needs within tourism for the communities they serve.